 Miami STREET Law — which is modeled after the national STREET Law Program — was started in 2001.
 Law students initially began teaching law at two schools: Miami Senior High and the Palmer Trinity School.
 Since then, the STREET Law Program has expanded to more schools across Miami-Dade County.

-You can also watch former Director Karen Throckmorton discuss how the STREET Law Program provides experiential learning and benefits to Miami Law students as well as the South Florida community.
+You can also watch former Director Karen Throckmorton discuss how the program provides experiential learning and benefits to Miami Law students and the South Florida community.
 Watch video.